How to Spend the Best 2 Days in Sevilla

 Are 2 days enough in Seville?

 Being a very large city, 2 days in Seville is enough to visit the main attractions and fit in a hidden gem or two.
-I personally recommend spending a minimum of 2 days in Seville, and 3 days is the sweet spot!
+I personally recommend spending a minimum of two days in Seville, and three days is the sweet spot!

 Should I spend more days in Granada or Seville?